 MPSEs and MPDs are categorized by their system type.
 These system types and the relevant electrical specifications are shown in Table 169–1.
 An MPSE may transition between Type 0 and Type 1 during IDLE (see Figure 169–3).

 MPDs consume integer units of power called “unit loads”.
+One unit load represents 0.5W.